chiips/drones-dashboard/README.md

 ## Frontend

-The frontend is built on HTML5, the Bootstrap CSS Framework, and Javascript, and uses websockets to receive updates from the backend.
+The frontend is built on HTML5, the Bootstrap CSS Framework, Javascript, and the Google Maps Javascript API, and uses websockets to receive updates from the backend.

 ## Licence